- September 03, 2024

 Enhance your prior post-secondary education with new skills.
 This post-diploma certificate prepares you for a career in software development, computer applications development, database management, and mobile development.
 Gain the tools you need to analyze and design solutions for business and consumer applications, including coding principles, systems analysis, and more.
 You'll be ready for a rewarding career in software development in many possible industries.

 This program will be delivered in flexible learning spaces.
 A laptop computer with course-applicable software will be required (specifications below).

-- a dedicated graphics card with 2GB of VRam
+- a dedicated graphics card with 4GB of VRAM (8GB recommended)

 - Completion of a diploma or degree

 - Credit in Math 30-1 or Math 30-2 or equivalent

 - Applicants are recommended to have previous education or work experience in a technical field